Modi-01/holbertonschool-hbnb/README.md

 ## Part 2 — Implementation of Business Logic and API Endpoints

 This part focuses on turning the Part 1 design into a working implementation using **Python**, **Flask**, and **flask-restx**.
 The main goal is to build the **Business Logic** and **Presentation** layers of the application in a clean and modular way.

+It includes creating the core entities (such as users, places, reviews, and amenities), defining their relationships, and implementing RESTful API endpoints to handle basic CRUD operations.
+This phase also emphasizes good project structure, clear API design, data serialization, and endpoint testing using **Postman** tool.